Dean O'Banion: Murder of John Duffy

-Sieben Brewery Raid
+Sieben brewery raid

-The last straw for Torrio was O'Banion's treachery in the Sieben Brewery raid.
+The last straw for Torrio was O'Banion's treachery in the Sieben brewery raid.
 Both O'Banion and Torrio held large stakes in the Sieben brewery in Chicago.
 In May, 1924, O'Banion learned that the police were planning to raid the brewery on a particular night.
 Before the raid, O'Banion approached Torrio and told him he wanted to sell his share in the brewery, claiming that the Gennas scared him and he wanted to leave the rackets.
 Torrio agreed to buy O'Banion's share and gave him half a million dollars.
 On the night of O'Banion's last shipment, the police swept into the brewery.
 O'Banion, Torrio, and numerous South Side gangsters were arrested.
 O'Banion got off easily because, unlike Torrio, he had no previous Prohibition-related arrests.
 Torrio had to bail out himself and six associates, plus face later court charges with the possibility of jail time.
 O'Banion also refused to return the money Torrio had given him in the deal.

 Torrio soon realized he had been double-crossed.
 He had lost the brewery and $500,000 in cash ($6.9 Million in 2015 dollars), had been indicted and had been humiliated.
 Nevertheless, Torrio was willing to overlook this insult in order to maintain peace in the Chicago underworld, until O'Banion himself made the situation irretrievable later that year.

-O'Banion and the Tommy Gun
+O'Banion and the Tommy gun

 During the summer of 1924, O'Banion and his wife Viola took a long vacation at the Colorado dude ranch of his henchman Louis Alterie.
-On his way back to Chicago, O'Banion purchased a large supply of weapons in Denver, including three Thompson submachine guns, or "baby machine guns", as they were referred to in a local newspaper.
-(At the time, the manufacturer, the Auto-Ordnance Company, was advertising the weapon to ranchers as a means of dealing with animal predators, which clearly brought it to the attention of O'Banion.)
+On his way back to Chicago, O'Banion purchased a large supply of weapons in Denver, including three Thompson submachine guns, or "baby machine guns", as they were referred to in a local newspaper (At the time, the manufacturer, the Auto-Ordnance Company, was advertising the weapon to ranchers as a means of dealing with animal predators, which clearly brought it to the attention of O'Banion.).
 O'Banion was murdered soon after his return to Chicago, before he had a chance to use his new Thompsons on any of his enemies.

 It is believed that one of O'Banion's machine guns eventually found its way to South Side gunman Frank McErlane, who along with his boss Joe Saltis had formed a secret alliance with the North Side Gang.
-McErlane used this Thompson in an unsuccessful attempt to kill Spike O'Donnell in September 1925 in what is believed to have been the first recorded use of a "Tommy Gun" in Chicago's history.
+McErlane used this Thompson in an unsuccessful attempt to kill Spike O'Donnell in September 1925 in what is believed to have been the first recorded use of a "Tommy gun" in Chicago's history.